-Respect for oneself and others is also shown through personal appearance and neatness.
-All students are expected to reflect pride in themselves and in the school by following the uniform policies.
 If the article of clothing is not listed below, it is not acceptable to wear to school:

 - Shirt: White or red polo with the SF logo in short or long sleeves.
-The SF uniform shirt with a logo must be worn at all times, even under the uniform sweater or sweatshirt.
+The SF uniform shirt with a logo must be worn at all times, even under the uniform sweater, sweatshirt or jacket.
 Only a solid white shirt may be worn under the polo. - Skirt: SF checkered box pleat skirt.
-It is to be worn in good taste, buttoned and zipped and not rolled at the waist.
-The skirt must extend (at a minimum) between the top of the knee and students' mid-thigh, no higher.
-Skirts must be clean and not written on. - Pants: Black or tan khaki style pants (no corduroy or denim.)
-Pants must fit properly, not skintight and have no cargo style pockets or drawstring waist. - Sweater/Fleece: SF red pullover, fleece, vest, or cardigan only. - Shoes: Shoes or sandals with backs (backs must be manufactured with the shoe, not handmade).
+It is to be buttoned and zipped and not rolled at the waist.
+The skirt must extend (at a minimum) to the fingertips of the student.
+Skirts must be clean, have no adornments (pins/ribbons, etc), and not written on. - Pants: Black or tan khaki "Docker" style pants (no flared, cotton, corduroy, denim, sweats, or pajama-style pants.)
+Pants must fit properly, and have no cargo-style pockets or drawstring waist. - Sweater/Fleece: SF red pullover, fleece, or vest only. - Shoes: Shoes or sandals with backs (backs must be manufactured with the shoe, not handmade).
+Seniors only have the senior privilege to wear backless shoes.
 Shoes must be worn at all times.
-No over the knee boots or high platform shoes.
+No over-the-knee boots or high-platform shoes.
 Laces must be tied, and straps worn properly.
-This also applies to modified dress days unless specific permission has been given by the Dean or Principal. - Socks/Tights/Leggings: Tights or leggings must be black, navy, grey or white and must be solid.
+This also applies to modified dress days unless specific permission has been given by Administration. - Socks/Tights/Leggings: Tights or leggings are skin tight (not loose) and must be black, navy, gray or white and must be solid.
 No patterns or netting allowed.
-Socks may not be above the knees.
-Socks do not have to be worn with sandals. - Sweatshirt: Only the St. Francis High School red sweatshirt with gold lettering may be worn as part of the regular daily uniform (no other colors or sweatshirts). - Layering: Students may layer with St. Francis uniform items only.
-The top layer must be a long-sleeved uniform sweatshirt, a long sleeved uniform sweater or a long sleeved uniform fleece.
-Layering is not allowed under the uniform vest sweater or fleece.
-Layering is not allowed on formal uniform days. - Jackets: Only an SFHS uniform jacket may be worn. - Undergarments/shorts: At no time may a student wear anything under her white polo or oxford that can be seen through the shirt, including, but not limited to, colored or patterned bras, sports bras, t-shirts, etc. Students are strongly encouraged to wear close fitting shorts under their uniform skirts.
+(Flared pants/sweats/pajamas etc.. are not leggings) Socks may not be above the knees.
+Socks do not have to be worn with sandals. - Sweatshirt: Required SFHS red sweatshirt (gold lettering).
+Every student must have at least one SFHS red sweatshirt with gold lettering.

+- Optional SFHS black sweatshirt (with red/gold lettering) (Limited supply 2023-2024 school year) - Layering: Students may layer with St. Francis uniform items only.
+The top layer must be a long-sleeved uniform sweatshirt, a long-sleeved uniform sweater, or a long-sleeved uniform fleece. - Jackets: Only an SFHS uniform jacket may be worn. - Undergarments/shorts: At no time may a student wear anything under her white polo or oxford that can be seen through the shirt, including, but not limited to, colored or patterned bras, sports bras, t-shirts, etc. Students are strongly encouraged to wear close-fitting shorts under their uniform skirts.

 If students need to change out of their free dress or uniform, only restrooms or locker rooms should be used.
-At no time may a student disrobe anywhere but these locations.
+At no time may a student disrobe anywhere outside these locations.
+At no time should students "sunbathe" (raising skirts/shirts) in their uniform or free dress while on campus.